Transport and entanglement growth in long-range random Clifford circuits

+We expect the relation between transport and entanglement to carry over to R\'{e}nyi entropies $S_{n>1}(t)$ in generic systems with a conserved quantity, see \cite{SuppMat} for some evidence in a long-range tilted field Ising model.
+Since Clifford gates form unitary 3-designs~\cite{Harrow2009,Webb2015}, they give the same ``annealed'' R\'{e}nyi-2 entropy $S_{2}^{(a)} = -\log \overline{\mathrm{tr}_{A} \rho_{A}^{2}}$ as a Haar-random circuit.
+Although $S_{2}^{(a)} \leq \overline{S_{2}}$ only lower bounds the average $\overline{S_{2}}$, in U$(1)$-symmetric Haar-random circuits it displays the same $\sqrt{t}$ growth as $\overline{S_{2}}$ \cite{Rakovszky2019}, consistent with small sample-to-sample fluctuations of $S_{2}(t)$.

-Let us comment on the residual deviations of the extracted $z$ values in \cref{fig:entanglement}~(e) from the prediction \eqref{Eq::Levy}, most pronounced near $\alpha = 3$ where transport crosses over from short-range to long-range.
-These deviations may partly be due to significant finite-size effects.
-In fact, even at the large system sizes $L \sim 10^3$ presented here, we observe a drift of $z$ with increasing $L$.
-We attempt to account for this in our analysis by performing a $1/L$ extrapolation: For a range of system sizes $L_{\mathrm{end}}$, we artificially restrict our data set to $L \leq L_{\mathrm{end}}$ and extract an estimate $z(L_{\mathrm{end}})$.
-We then fit these estimates to a power law in $1/L_{\mathrm{end}}$ and extrapolate to the $1/L_{\mathrm{end}} \to 0$ limit, as exemplified in \cref{fig:entanglement}~(d).
-For details, including how we obtain the error bars using a Monte-Carlo scheme, see \cite{SuppMat}.
-Precisely at $\alpha = 3$, it is known from the theory of L\'evy flights that transport can receive logarithmic corrections~\cite{Schuckert2020}, which may explain the faster than expected entanglement growth.
-Indeed, if we repeat our analysis, but with the ansatz $S(t) \sim t^{1/z} \sqrt{\log{t}}$, we obtain $z = 1.91(1)$ much closer to the expected $z=2$~\cite{NoteLogCorrection}.
-The marginality at $\alpha \approx 3$ is also reflected in the development of heavy non-Gaussian tails in both $\langle Z_\ell(t) \rangle$ and $\rho(\ell,t)$, see \cite{SuppMat}.
+Let us comment on the deviations in \cref{fig:entanglement}~(e) from the prediction \eqref{Eq::Levy}, most pronounced near $\alpha = 3$.
+Even for $L \sim 10^3$ presented here, we observe a drift of $z$ with $L$.
+We attempt to account for these finite-size effects by restricting the data to $L \leq L_{\mathrm{end}}$ and extrapolating $z(L_{\mathrm{end}})$ to $1/L_{\mathrm{end}} \to 0$.
+For details, including how we obtain the error bars, see \cite{SuppMat}.
+Precisely at $\alpha = 3$, transport can receive logarithmic corrections~\cite{Schuckert2020}, which may also explain the faster entanglement growth.
+Repeating our analysis, but with $S(t) \sim t^{1/z} \sqrt{\log{t}}$, we obtain $z = 1.91(1)$ much closer to $z=2$~\cite{NoteLogCorrection}.
+The marginality at $\alpha \approx 3$ is also reflected in the development of non-Gaussian tails in both $\langle Z_\ell(t) \rangle$ and $\rho(\ell,t)$~\cite{SuppMat}.